-- F7.
-Once both parties have provided all their evidence, if we have any queries we may, in the interest of fairness or clarity, request more evidence, or information - F8.
-If we ask for more evidence, or information, the time provided for a party to respond to this request will be set by the person dealing with the case and must be sent to us within the deadline given.
+- F9.
+Once both parties have provided all their evidence, if we have any queries we may, in the interest of fairness or clarity, request more evidence, or information - F10.
+If we ask for more evidence, or information it must be provided in the timescale given by the person dealing with the case or it may not be considered